 audit trail for the official response made by the Clerk.
 It is up to each Councillor to decide whether

 he/she wishes to keep a copy of their own response.

+Any resident considering submitting a planning application can request an agenda item to present their proposals for a pre-application discussion with the council.
+The council will not be able to provide a view on the acceptability of the proposal but can ask questions and provide suggestions as to the planning documents/criteria that the application would need to satisfy.

 21 Freedom of Information Act 2000